skywalkerSam/Deno2.0-demo/Features/permissions/Readme.md

-# Permissions w/ Deno 2.0
+# 🤐 Permissions w/ Deno 2.0

+Secure by default.
 So, no one can hold your device for ransome or, mine bitcoin on your PC w/o your consent.)

 ## Basic Idea